andreicristianpetcu/HipsterStore/README.md

 - Implement some functions, for example: add-product, find-product, change-price or others
   - Customer facing features in CustomerController
+  - Admin facing features in AdminController
-  - Admins can call directly the resources from net.petcu.store.web.rest package
+  - Admins can call directly edit the resources from net.petcu.store.web.rest package
 - Implement a basic authentication mechanism and role based endpoint access
   - Non-admins have ROLE_USER and can do operations on their own orders
   - Admins, which have ROLE_ADMIN, can create products/discounts etc